Dirk1980ac/simple-ci/README.md

 - [x] Support container builds on a podman remote host as runner for e.g. a specific architecture.

+- [x] Support git-crypt encrypted files in repositories.

 - [x] Support build configurations using a custom configuration file.

+- [x] Log the build process.

 - [ ] Also compile other projects (which use autotools, meson, cmake...) and eventually automatically build RPM packages.

 - [ ] Automatic tests of built container images.

-- [ ] Report the success or failure of a build and it's ID in some manner.

 - [ ] Implement some (semi) automatic versioning scheme and system, especially for BootC Projects.